ChrisMarshallNY/ITCB-master/01-CBCentralManagerDelegate/README.md

 Like we did with the Service discovery callback, the first thing we do is check for errors.

-After that, we assume that we're done with this Peripheral (we only have one Service, and two Characteristics, so this is the last callback), and we inform our "owner" (the Central Manager) that we have discovered everything, and that it can inform the SDK user that the Peripheral is ready to answer questions.
+After that, we assume that we're done with this Peripheral (we only have one Service, and two Characteristics, so this is the last callback).
+We then inform our "owner" (the Central Manager) that we have discovered everything, and that it can tell the SDK user that the Peripheral is ready to answer questions.

 At this point, the Peripheral is ready.
 It is connected to the Central, and is no longer advertising.
 The Peripheral knows about its "Magic 8-Ball" Service, and that Service knows about its two Characteristics ("question" and "answer").

 #### Interaction Callbacks

-The last two callbacks are the ones that are executed while the Central is asking questions, and the Peripheral is answering them.
+The last three callbacks are the ones that are executed while the Central is asking questions, and the Peripheral is answering them.

+##### Getting the Answer

+There's two main ways to get the answer from the Peripheral: "Read" or "Notify".

+###### Read

+When we Read (using the [`CBPeripheral.readValue(for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518759-readvalue) method), the Central is in charge of the timing.
+It tells the Peripheral to update the Characteristic value *at the time the call is made*.

+###### Notify

+When we tell the Peripheral to set the Notify Flag on the Characteristic, we ask the Peripheral to let us know when it changes the value of that Characteristic.

+This is done by calling the [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) method.

+**BOTH** of these methods will result in the [`CBPeripheralDelegate.peripheral(_:didUpdateValueFor:error:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518708-peripheral) callback being executed.

+The difference is *when* the callback is made.

+I have chosen to use the "Notify" method, so, if you remember, we called [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) in the [`sendQuestion(_:)`](https://github.com/LittleGreenViper/ITCB/blob/17ce8ea46e54761a0602e20a2749a8558740ff0f/02-CBPeripheralDelegate/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L81) method, above.

+##### Notification

+Before we go to the write, we may need to respond to notifications being enabled.

+Below the Characteristic discovery callback, add the following code:

+    public func peripheral(_ peripheral: CBPeripheral, didUpdateNotificationStateFor characteristic: CBCharacteristic, error: Error?) {

+        if let error = error {
+            owner?._sendErrorMessageToAllObservers(error: ITCB_Errors.coreBluetooth(error))
+            return
+        }

+        if  let question = _interimQuestion,
+            let data = question.data(using: .utf8),
+            characteristic.isNotifying,
+            let service = peripheral.services?[_static_ITCB_SDK_8BallServiceUUID.uuidString],
+            let questionCharacteristic = service.characteristics?[_static_ITCB_SDK_8BallService_Question_UUID.uuidString] {
+            peripheral.writeValue(data, for: questionCharacteristic, type: .withResponse)
+        }
+    }

+This responds to the "answer" Characteristic having its notification state changed.

+As before, the first thing we do, is check for errors, and respond, if there are any.

+After that, we examine the "answer" Characteristic, and see if its notification is on.

+If so, we then make a write request, with the interim question, sending the request for the "question" Characteristic.

 ##### Write Confirmation

+Now that the write has been made, we need to make sure it took.

 Remember when I said that we don't actually write values, and, instead, ask the Peripheral to do it for us?
 Remember [`_interimQuestion`](https://github.com/LittleGreenViper/ITCB/blob/17ce8ea46e54761a0602e20a2749a8558740ff0f/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L124)?